pascme05/PyPowerSim/README.md

 # Results
-In the following chapter a set of reference results is provided using the B6 converter architecture and the “init.txt” setup file provide in \setup.
+In the following chapter a set of reference results is provided using the B6 converter architecture and the default setup file.
 For a first test run use start.py to calculate the results presented below.

 ![img.png](docu/images/img.png)